Submitted by RMooney on April 3, 2017 - 12:13pm

 To submit an essay for the prize, send copies of articles as anonymous word attachments, plus a cover letter with contact information to the following address by June 5, 2017: email@example.com.
 The essays will be distributed electronically to a panel of nationally recognized scholars for judging.
 All submissions will be acknowledged and receive a response within a month.

 Instructions for voting and candidate statements can be found here.

-At the 2014 meeting of the Emily Dickinson International Society, the Board of Directors decided to run an election to fill a vacant Member-at-Large seat on the Board.
-The position of Member-at-Large is for a three-year term which would begin at the Annual Meeting in Amherst in 2015 and conclude in 2018.
+At the 2016 international conference in Paris, the Board of Directors of the Emily Dickinson International Society (EDIS) agreed to run an election to fill a vacant Member-at-Large seat on the Board.
+The position of Member-at-Large is for a three-year term, which would begin at the EDIS Annual Meeting in Amherst in August 2017 and conclude in 2020.
 The Board normally meets once a year, usually in the summer, in conjunction with the Society's annual meeting or international conference.
-The Member-at-Large is expected to attend these meetings and to fund their own attendance.
+The Member-at-Large is expected to attend these meetings and to fund his or her own attendance.

-Members-at-Large have the same responsibilities and opportunities for service to the organization that all EDIS Board members have.
-These include the following: becoming familiar with the Society’s bylaws; conducting Society business by serving on committees; reading the EDIS Bulletin and the Journal; following discussions on e-mail; attending annual meetings; checking the Society’s website for information and updates; staying current with activities at the Emily Dickinson Museum; writing for the Bulletin; and, depending on location, sponsoring or participating in activities with a local chapter or your community generally.
+Members-at-Large have the same responsibilities and opportunities for service to the organization that all EDIS Board members have, which include the following: becoming familiar with the Society’s bylaws; conducting Society business by serving on committees; reading the EDIS Bulletin and the Emily Dickinson Journal; following Board discussions on e-mail; attending Annual Meetings; checking the Society’s website for information and updates; staying current with Emily Dickinson Museum activities; writing for the Bulletin when needed; and, depending on location, sponsoring or participating in local activities focused on Emily Dickinson, and perhaps even starting a local chapter (if one does not already exist).
 An ongoing issue for EDIS is increasing membership, and Members-at-Large are asked to contribute to this goal by having their ears tuned to members’ preferences, interests, and concerns.